 We continue to monitor the evolving impact of COVID-19 on our operations and business.
 Our first priority continues to be protecting and supporting our employees while maintaining company operations and support of our customers with as few disruptions as possible.
 We follow the guidance issued by applicable local authorities and health officials in each region in which we do business, including in our headquarters located in Israel, and have been able to continue our operations remotely or from our offices.
 We have maintained a flexible attendance policy that has allowed our employees to work remotely, where possible, in order to reduce the number of people who are in our offices while our labs and manufacturing facilities remain fully operational.
-Our manufacturing facilities in Korea, Italy and Israel and our contract manufacturers facilities in China, Vietnam and Hungary have remained operational and at almost full capacity, with some interruptions on a case-by-case basis in compliance with local laws and in order to minimize the spread of the COVID-19 virus.
+Our manufacturing facilities in Korea, Italy and Israel and our contract manufacturers' facilities in China, Vietnam and Hungary have remained operational and at almost full capacity, with some interruptions on a case-by-case basis in compliance with local laws and in order to minimize the spread of the COVID-19 virus.
+Specifically, in Vietnam, there have been and continue to be government enforced lockdowns that have led to the temporary shutdown of our manufacturing lines.
 Our customer support centers are working at full capacity, partially from home.
-Our operations and operating expenses have not been significantly impacted by these adjustments.
 Continued travel restrictions however continue to have an impact on our operations.